DennisSoemers/PAPER/README.md

 - The SKSE authors for [SKSE](http://skse.silverlock.org/).
 - Meh321 for [Address Library for SKSE Plugins](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
 - powerof3 for various (MIT-licensed) SKSE plugins that I used as example code, in particular [Papyrus Extender SSE](https://github.com/powerof3/PapyrusExtenderSSE).

+## Disclaimer

+- THIS MATERIAL IS NOT MADE, GUARANTEED OR SUPPORTED BY ZENIMAX OR ITS AFFILIATES.
+- ALL FILES IN THE DOWNLOAD ARE PROVIDED ''AS IS'' WITHOUT ANY WARRANTY OR GUARANTEE OF ANY KIND.
+IN NO EVENT CAN THE AUTHOR BE HELD RESPONSIBLE FOR ANY CLAIMS, WHETHER OR NOT THEY ARE RELATED TO THE DOWNLOAD.